mpiorowski/mpiorowski/README.md

 Creator of:

+- [LateSH](https://late.sh) - A cozy terminal clubhouse for developers.
+Lofi beats, games, chat, and tech news - all via SSH.
+Just ssh late.sh and you're in.

 - [GoFast](https://gofast.live) - The Ultimate Go Foundation for High-Performance, Scalable, Modern Web Applications.
 Accelerate Development with a powerful CLI.

 - [HotGrid](https://hotgrid.app) - Manage your Hot Wheels collection with AI power.
 Snap a photo to extract data, find similar cars with vector search, and define your own dynamic datasets.